ember-learn/ember-blog/content/countdown-to-the-new-year-ember-mapbox-gl.md

 When the `someCondition` is truthy, it shows the layer.
 When it's falsey, it triggers the teardown methods inside mapbox-gl so things don't fall out of sync.

-Much of ember-mapbox-gl is simply a _bindings_ layer.
+Much of `ember-mapbox-gl` is a _bindings_ layer.
 It provides a declarative templating API for invoking parts of the mapbox-gl API proper.
 So, it's hands-off.
 But the price of customizability is having less of an opinion.
 As I mentioned earlier, that's where [Ember Leaflet](https://miguelcobain.github.io/ember-leaflet/) really shines, and I encourage you to look at that as well.

 ### Note on map data providers